 - Train users on specific applications and document creation.

 - Maintain, troubleshoot, and repair computer systems, including remote installations.

-Common Career Paths for Application Support Specialist
+Job Satisfaction for Application Support Specialist

 Application Support Specialist Job Listings

-Popular Skills for Application Support Specialist
+What Are Popular Skills for Application Support Specialists?

 Pay Difference by Location

 Employees with Application Support Specialist in their job title in New York, New York earn an average of 9.9% more than the national average.
 These job titles also find higher than average salaries in Atlanta, Georgia (9.9% more) and Boston, Massachusetts (9.1% more).
 The lowest salaries can be found in Austin, Texas (2.3% less), Chicago, Illinois (1.8% less) and Houston, Texas (0.1% less).